Beyond Marketing Funnels

 “Fascination” is a brand flirtation that taps into the senses of prospects.
 Here the prospect is wooed when the right mixture of sensory elements stops them in their tracks.

-Think about the beautiful curves of the Coco-Cola bottle; the clean lines of Apple product design; the chromed thunder of a Harley-Davidson.
+Think about the beautiful curves of the Coca-Cola bottle; the clean lines of Apple product design; the chromed thunder of a Harley-Davidson.
 All these carefully orchestrated attributes create sensory fascination that attracts just the right prospect.

 The thoughtful tone of your message, the special touch of your product design, the joyous feel of your stores, and the kindness of your customer service team all could play a role in creating customer allure and fascination.